-Lameness is the first sign of footrot.
-Investigate any signs of lameness promptly; especially in flocks considered footrot-free.
+Lameness is the first sign of footrot and any signs of lameness should be investigated promptly.
 Footrot can be difficult to distinguish from other diseases and conditions of the foot and lower leg of sheep and goats.

-First signs:

-Lameness is often

-the first sign of

-footrot.

-Inspect any lame

-sheep for footrot as

-soon as possible in

-order to implement

-a timely eradication

-program.
+First signs: Lameness is often the first sign of footrot.
+Inspect any lame sheep for footrot as soon as possible in order to implement a timely eradication program.
 A prompt, accurate diagnosis will help to determine the best treatment program and reduce the impacts of the disease.